Abhilash-Ponnachan/nginxsetup/readme.md

 -rw-r--r-- 1 root root  664 Jun 21 14:25 uwsgi_params
 ```

-Let us copy this entire directory from the `Docker container` to our host machine (we'll copy it to `web/config`).
+Let us copy this entire directory from the `Docker container` to our host machine (we'll copy it to a `web/config` directory).
 We shall then modify the _configuration_ and _content_ as we require and mount it back to that same location in the `container`.
 This is the _mechanism_ we shall use throughout to achieve customisation.

 ```bash
 # we keep everything related to the web-server in a directory called web